littensy/remo/README.md

 In TypeScript, [`t`](https://github.com/osyrisrblx/t) is recommended to ensure remotes can only be called with the correct arguments, but it is optional.

-To further narrow your types, `remote` receives an optional `Mode` generic that can be used to specify whether the remote is processed by the client or the server.
-By default, remotes are `TwoWay`, meaning they can be called from both the client and the server.
+`remote` receives either a `Client` or `Server` flag that is used to specify whether the remote is processed by the client or the server.

-This is mainly for narrowing types, as this does not change the behavior of the remote.

 ```ts
 const remotes = createRemotes({